mindgruve/mg-reverse-proxy/README.md

 # mg-reverse-proxy

 MG-Reverse-Proxy provides a bridge between your application and the Symfony HTTP Cache.
+Using MG-Reverse-Proxy you can cache applications like Wordpress similar to how you would cache a Symfony application.
 It works by transforming the output buffer and headers created by your application into a Symfony Reponse object that the can be intellegently cached.

 In general, MG-Reverse-Proxy will cache responses that are set to PUBLIC, have a positive MAX-AGE, and the request is a 'safe' HTTP methods (ie GET or HEAD).